chabermehl/root-of-nightmares/README.md

 ## 1st Encounter

+This is a basic add clear encounter designed to warm you up to the raid mechanics.

 ### 1st Encounter - Setup

-* 2 people connecting nodes.
+* 1 or 2 people connecting nodes.
-  * Shoot initial node to get buff.
+* 4 or 5 people killing adds/psions/tormentors.
+* Has anti-barrier champs.

+### 1st Encounter - Flow

+The flow of this encounter primarily revolves around connecting nodes and etending the timer to do so.

+#### 1st Encounter - Flow - Connecting Nodes

+* The connection setters start by getting the buff and beginning to connect the orbs in order.
+  * The orbs point to their next location.
+  * The correct plate will have a smaller orb on it which you need to shoot while you have the `Field of Light` buff.
+  * The order is not set but generally progresses from the right to the left side of the arena.
-  * Once the buff is acquired it will point towards the node to connect.
+* Once the buff is acquired it will point towards the next node to connect.
+  * You always have to go back to the intial node in a sequence to reacquire `Field of Light`.
 * One person should go, make a connection while the second person waits.
 Once the first connection is made the second person can activate the buff and find the next node.
   * This is important so that the node chaining can be sped up since the node connectors have to go all the way back to the original buff node.
+  * This could be skipped entirely and 1 person could do all of this, but its slower.
   * Do not reacquire the buff until the person that currently has it has made their connection otherwise they will lose their buff.
-* Everyone else does add clear while looking for psions.
-  * Kill 2 psions to spawn tormentor, killing tormentor extends wipe timer.
-If no wipe timer up, wait to kill if possible to get maximum timer.
-* Has anti-barrier champs.

-### 1st Encounter - Flow
+  * If 2 people have the buff and a connection is made, both will lose the ability to make further connections.

-* After enough nodes are connected the encounter will "move forward" in the area.
+* After enough nodes are connected the encounter will "move forward" in the arena.
-  * This happens after 5(?) node connections.
+  * This happens after 5 (including the initial) node connections.
-  * Psions will begin spawning in other spots, the initial node will move up.
-  * After completeing 3(?) base nodes, the encounter is over.
+* After completeing 4 total connection sequences, the encounter is over.

+#### 1st Encounter - Flow - Psions

+The goal of this team is to continually extend the `Sweeping Terror` timer.

+* In each area, a set of 2 Psions will spawn.
+* Kill both Psions.
+* Once both Psions have been killed a Tormentor will spawn.
+  * The will spawn on either the left or right side of the arena.
+  * Their spawn point is generaly opposite the Psion spawns (e.g. one of Psions is on the right side, the Tormentor will mostly likely spawn on the left).
+* Kill the Tormentor.
+* The `Sweeping Terror` timer will extend.
+* In between Psion spawns, kill adds.
+  * This includes anti-barrier champs.
+* Repeat until finished.

+### 1st Encounter - Loadout

+* Add clear.
+  * Machine guns are currently very strong.
+* Suspending and freezing large groups of adds is helpful.
+* Death is the best CC.

 ## 2nd Encounter